Caucasia, Antioquia

-Caucasia is a municipality located in the subregion of Bajo Cauca Antioquia department, in Colombia.
+Caucasia is a small city and municipality located in the subregion of Bajo Cauca Antioquia department, in Colombia.
 Bounded on the south by the department of Córdoba, in the east by the municipalities of Antioquia in Nechí and El Bagre, on the north by the municipality of Zaragoza, and west to the town of Cáceres, and is located 270 km from Medellín.

 In sports they have the "Bajo Cauca F.C." that is playing in the Colombian Football Federation's Second Division.